Tourist Attractiveness

 convert celsius to fahrenheit

 Temperature matters when you travel.
 It decides how you pack, what you wear, and even how you plan your daily activities.
 But not all countries use the same unit to measure it.
-A traveler from Europe heading to the United States or vice versa can often be confused by numbers like 36.8°C or 98.2°F. What do they actually mean?
-Misunderstanding a temperature reading can make you unprepared for the weather or even panic if you see a number that seems off.
+A European traveler who is going to the United States or the other way round can be easily confused with such numbers as 36.8°C as 98.2°F. What do they actually mean?
+Misinterpretation of a temperature reading will leave you unprepared to the weather or even panic when you see a number that does not appear right.

 Understanding the Conversion: 36.8°C to °F